MetaMask/metamask-monorepo-template/README.md

 6. Open `tsconfig.build.json` and reset `references` to an empty array.
 7. Open `docs/contributing.md` and replace `metamask-monorepo-template` with the name of your repo.
 8. Update the title and description at the top of this README to match your repo.
+9. Update `.github/CODEOWNERS` to match your team.
-9. Delete this "Template Instructions" section.
+10. Delete this "Template Instructions" section.

-Make sure to check out the docs for [how to create a new package](./docs/adding-new-packages-to-the-monorepo).
+Make sure to check out the docs for [how to create a new package](./docs/contributing.md#adding-new-packages-to-the-monorepo).

 ## Contributing